gwen001/glc.st/content/courses/bugbounty-overview.md

 - Know how to handle vulnerability reports
 - Be aware of legal and compliance issues
 - Evaluate your organization’s bug bounty readiness

+## Prerequisites:
+- Basic understanding of cybersecurity principles
+- Familiarity with vulnerability management and risk assessment

 ## Program: